The 2016 GAYLAS were a great success. Stay tuned for the 2017 GAYLAS!

 Who should apply?

-After being a leader at GAYLA, students are encouraged to continue advocating for LGBTQ youth in schools by:
+After being a leader at GAYLA, students are encouraged to continue advocating for trans and queer youth in schools by:

 Read the blog from QYAD/GAYLA 2012 .